mattmarcello/bs-react-script-loader/README.md

 # bs-react-script-loader

-Script loader for reason-react.
+A script loader for reason-react.

 A debt is owed to: https://github.com/blueberryapps/react-load-script

-# usage
+## usage

+All you can do is pass a `url`.

 ```
+  /* script is only loaded once */
   <Script url="https://www.gstatic.com/charts/loader.js">
     ...(
          remote =>